 There are many opportunities for citizens to support the ongoing reintroduction of whooping cranes.

 A fixture in North American skies and wetlands for millions of years, whooping cranes verged on extinction in the 1940s due to hunting and habitat loss.
 U.S. and Canadian protections and management, including a whooping crane recovery program, have slowly increased the remaining flock.
-To reduce the species' vulnerability, an international coalition came together to establish a second flock.
-Wisconsin was chosen as the home site.
+To reduce the species' vulnerability, an international coalition known as the Whooping Crane Eastern Partnership, WCEP, came together to establish a second flock.
+After an initial attempt failed in Idaho, Wisconsin was chosen as the home site.

 Read the rest of the story in the October 2012 Wisconsin Natural Resources magazine: "Come on, Whoopers!"